 What to serve with this casserole?

 This Cheese Grits Casserole pairs beautifully with seafood.
 I especially like to serve it with my Southern Fried Fish and Pan-Fried Shrimp.
-It is also delicious with my Crispy Fried Oysters, Blackened Grouper, Pecan Crusted Fish, Blackened Mahi-Mahi, and Fried Spanish Mackeral Nuggets.
+It is also delicious with my Fried Oysters, Blackened Grouper, Pecan Crusted Fish, Blackened Mahi-Mahi, and Fried Spanish Mackeral Nuggets.

 Can this casserole be made ahead?